Yana Suchy, Ph.D.

 Many neurologic populations, such as patients with certain types of dementia, stroke, or serious brain injury, can have profound impairments in executive functioning.
 However, other individuals, such as those characterized by certain personality disorders, survivors of mild brain injuries, or individuals in preclinical stages of dementia exhibit lapses in executive functioning that are intermittent and triggered in unpredictable ways.
 Such mild or intermittent executive difficulties, while potentially leading to serious errors in everyday life, are difficult to detect in the context of structured clinical or research settings.

 My long-term research goal is to advance our understanding of what triggers lapses in executive functioning, as well as to advance methods for identifying individuals who are at risk for such lapses.
-In the next several years, my lab will be focusing on testing and refining the Contextually Valid Executive Assessment (ConVExA) model.
-This model is built on several assumptions: First, while EF represents a stable trait, it also presents as a fluctuating trait; consequently, EF performance on any given day may or may not reflect one’s true and stable EF capacity.
-Second, although EF represents the best predictor of one’s functionality in daily life, other inherent characteristics (e.g., IQ, personality, temperament) in part determine how much EF is needed for a given task to be carried out correctly.
-Third, although relatively little EF may be needed for a simple daily task (e.g., a simple medication regimen), if such a task is placed in the context of a highly complex daily life, the probability that such a task will be carried out incorrectly increases despite normal or even superior performance on EF tests.
-The recent work in my laboratory has been, and will continue to be, focusing on quantifying these various relationships, so as to improve the ecological validity of EF assessment.
+Over the past decade, my lab has been focusing on testing and refining the Contextually Valid Executive Assessment (ConVExA) model.
+This model is built on several assumptions: First, while EF represents a stable trait, it also presents as a fluctuating state; consequently, EF performance on any given day may or may not reflect one’s true and stable EF capacity.
+Second, a variety contextual and situational factors have an impact on both EF and daily functioning.
+For example, even a simple daily task may not be carried out correctly if imbedded within the context of the complexities and hassles of daily life, and EF may be depleted if strained by coping with physical pain, lack of sleep, or emotional turmoil.
+And third, EF functions as both a mediator and a moderator of the associations between the various contextual and situations factors and EF.
+Thus, for example, while daily complexity tends to impact completion of daily tasks for most people, those with high EF are protected from such effects.
+The work in my laboratory focuses on quantifying these various relationships, so as to improve the predictive utility of EF assessment.

 Clinical Interests